GA4 Problems: What Can You Do About Them?

 - If you’re especially worried about privacy and compliance, you might choose to do away with analytics altogether on your website.
 That’s not recommended if your web analytics help you make smart decisions about your business.

 - You can use GA4 in conjunction with Google Tag Manager and work to make your implementation GDPR compliant.
-If you’re continuing to use Google Analytics, it’s worth understanding how to bring your setup into compliance.
-I haven’t yet found official Google documentation on this, but here’s a link to setting up a cookie consent notification to get you started.
-It’s possible (perhaps likely, even) that GA4 will continue to roll out enhancements that make it easier to stay on the right side of GDPR.
+If you’re continuing to use Google Analytics, it’s worth understanding things like how cookies work in GA4 and consent mode.

 - You could choose to use a platform like Piwik PRO that was built with privacy compliance in mind.
 I admit to not being a data privacy expert.
 Far from it.
-But the Piwik PRO platform has a built-in “Consent Manager” feature that makes it easy to stay compliant.
+But the Piwik PRO platform has a built-in “Consent Manager” feature designed to help you stay compliant.
 It allows web visitors the ability to grant consent to tracking.
 And data is anonymized so you can respect privacy preferences while still getting access to valuable insights.
 Check out Consent Manager below.

 Within the main menu, you can toggle to “Consent Manager” as the third menu item below “Analytics” and “Tag Manager”.